Alluxio/alluxio/docs/en/Use-Cases.md

 pipelines to preload data into satellite clusters prior to jobs execution.

 Alluxio can accelerate the remote data read from main Hadoop cluster without adding extra ETL steps ahead.
-Deployed on the compute nodes on the satellite cluster and configured to connect to the main Hadoop cluster, an Alluxio service can serve like a local data proxy layer that provides the same namespace of the main HDFS data to the local compute jobs.
-In addition, Alluxio will transparently cache frequently accessed data to improve the locality and reduce network traffic of these jobs.
+When deployed on the compute nodes in the satellite cluster and configured to connect to the main Hadoop cluster, Alluxio can serve like a local data proxy layer that provides the same namespace of the main HDFS data to the local compute jobs.
+In addition, Alluxio will transparently cache frequently accessed data local to the satellite cluster and reduce network traffic as well as the load on the main Hadoop cluster.

 See example use cases from [Tencent News](http://alluxio-com-site-prod.s3.amazonaws.com/resource/media/tencent-case-study-delivering-customized-news-to-over-100-million-montly-users).